 Downsides To Nylon Guitar Picks?

-The flexible way in which the nylon plectrums feel is something that unfortunates wears away after extensive use of the pick.
+The flexible way in which the nylon plectrums feel is something that unfortunately wears away after extensive use of the pick.
 Also, over time nylon can also disintegrate and break.
-So we can tell that nylon might not be as strong and durable a material as delrin, stone picks or wooden picks but having said that, when last did a guitar pick last forever anyway?

-What Shapes & Gauges Do Nylon Picks Come?
+What Shapes & Gauges Do Nylon Picks Come in?